By Madeline Klein on August 13, 2018 in life hacks

 2. Listen to soothing music

 While your first inclination may be to put on your latest jam that makes you want to dance every time you hear it, try turning on some soothing music instead.
-Drivers who listen to aggressive music or no music at all had an increased blood pressure while stuck in traffic, according to PsychologyToday.
-So next time you’re feeling stressed during rush hour, try turning off Kanye’s most recent album or the new Taylor Swift song and opt for a coffeehouse playlist instead.
+One song has the potential to reduce anxiety by 65%, according to PsychologyToday.
+So next time you’re feeling stressed during rush hour, try turning off Kanye’s most recent album or the new Taylor Swift song and opt for a this Psychology Today recommendation.

 3. Listen to driving-specific meditation